STRUDEL: Self-Training with Uncertainty Dependent Label Refinement across Domains: Experiments and Results

 \subsection{Results \& Discussion}

 {} Table~\ref{results} reports the quantitative segmentation results on the ADNI target domain.
 Fig.~\ref{fig:boxplot} shows the DSC in more details as boxplots.
 As a reference, the DSC of the Base Models on the source dataset are 0.73 for U-Net and 0.76 for OctSE-Net.
 We observe that the direct transfer of the Base Model on the ADNI dataset performs poorly, regardless of the backbone architecture.
 LPA beats the baseline U-Net by a large margin, which is in accordance with the results described in~\cite{vanderbecq2020}.
 OctSE-Net outperforms LPA, which confirms our assumption that OctSE-Net is a more robust architecture.
 However, the more detailed results in Fig.~\ref{fig:boxplot} show that both base models produce some predictions with zero DSC, whereas LPA does not.
 These outliers can lead to poorly initialized pseudo labels, which is the reason for including LPA in pseudo-label initialization, confirmed by the bad results for STRUDEL w/o LPA.
 We report results for all self-training-based experiments after 5 iterations, as no further improvement was observed afterwards.
 STRUDEL outperforms all other methods in DSC and H95, and is best or second best in lAVD and lesion F1.
 LPA and the joint model perform best in terms of lesion recall.
 Both of these methods have relatively poor performance in lesion F1, which is the result of a high number of false positive predictions.
 STRUDEL performs strongly in both metrics, which we believe is due to the uncertainty capturing false positives reliably.
-Results of a Wilcoxon signed-rank test on DSC show that the improvement of STRUDEL with respect to Self-Training is significant for OctSE-Net ($p<0.005$) and also that the improvement of OctSE-Net with respect to U-Net is significant for STRUDEL ($p<0.001$). \comment{Overall the experimental results show that Self-Training with uncertainty guidance is a strong approach for UDA, which in combination with a strong and robust network architecture, can even outperform methods that use target labels.
-The advantage of unsupervised self-training over supervised fine-tuning is the amount of data to which the self-training network can adapt.}
+Results of a Wilcoxon signed-rank test on DSC show that the improvement of STRUDEL with respect to Self-Training is significant for OctSE-Net ($p<0.005$) and also that the improvement of OctSE-Net with respect to U-Net is significant for STRUDEL ($p<0.001$).